16 Best Things to Do in Chania in 2025

 How far is Chania from the nearest airport?

 Chania’s nearest airport is Chania International Airport.
-The distance between the two is approximately 15 kilometres.
+The distance between the two is approximately 15 kilometres (9.32 miles).
 A drive from the airport to the town takes 20 minutes under normal traffic conditions.
-The route is straightforward, which makes it easy for travellers to navigate.
+The route is straightforward, making it easy for travellers to navigate.

 There are several points of interest along the way.
 One such spot is Agioi Apostoloi Park, a serene green space ideal for a brief stop or a leisurely walk.
 Another location worth noting is Chrissi Akti, a beach known for its calm waters and golden sands.